Jump to Navigation

 Clients Often Change Attorneys Just Prior to Their Pretrial Conference

-Men and women often come to our firm, just before or after their Pretrial Conference, asking about what happens if they change lawyers.
-In many cases, a fresh perspective or new set of arguments often gets cases resolved quicker.
+Men and women often come to our firm just before or after their Pretrial Conference to ask what will happen if they change lawyers.
+In many cases, a fresh perspective or new set of arguments often gets cases resolved more quickly.
 There is no reason you should be concerned about changing your attorney.
-Close to one-out-of-six cases of our new cases come from other attorneys who have not made their client happy.
+Close to one in six of our new cases come from other attorneys who have not made their client happy.

-If your case is not going the way that you had hoped, or you are simply not clicking or feeling comfortable with your attorney, consider hiring The Massachusetts Family Law Group.
-We have nine attorneys at our firm, we've represented cases in each of the different Probate and Family Courts, and we offer clients over 40 years of courtroom experience across virtually every type of divorce or family law practice area that has ever existed.
+If you are not feeling comfortable with your attorney, consider The Massachusetts Family Law Group.
+We have represented cases in each of the different Probate and Family Courts in Massachusetts, and we offer clients over 40 years of courtroom experience in nearly every type of family law dispute.

 Our Legal Services